oceanprotocol/list-purgatory/README.md

 Gaia-X Self-Descriptions express characteristics of Assets, Service Offerings and Participants that are linked to their respective Identifiers.
 Providers are responsible for the creation of Self-Descriptions of their Assets or Resources.
-In addition to self-declared Claims made by Participants about themselves or about the Service Offering provided by them, a Self-Description may comprise Credentials issued and signed by trusted parties.
+In addition to self-declared Claims made by Participants about themselves or about the Service Offering provided by them, a Self-Description may comprise credentials issued and signed by trusted parties.
 Such Credentials include Claims about the Provider or Asset/Resource, which have been asserted by the issuer.